Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Introduction

-Third, we extend our sensitivity analysis method to allow for multiple unmeasured confounders.
-A common trick is to consider a linear combination of the unmeasured confounders from the least squares regression that could fully characterize the omitted-variable bias, and thus the problem reduces to the discussion with a single unmeasured confounder \citep{hosman2010sensitivity, cinelli2020omitted}.
-Although this trick works well for many problems, it does not apply to sensitivity analysis for the indirect effect with multiple mediators.
-The trick of reducing multiple unmeasured confounders to a single confounder breaks down because the exposure could affect the outcome through the mediators in multiple paths, thus a single confounder could not characterize all the confounding in these paths.
-As a solution, we further derive and apply a general omitted-variable bias formula with vector responses, regressors, and unmeasured confounders.
-With the general formula, we provide solutions to compute the robustness values that allow for multiple unmeasured confounders.
-To the best of our knowledge, this has not been done before even for the simple least squares, let alone the more complicated mediation analysis.
+With multiple unmeasured confounders, a common trick is to consider a linear combination of the unmeasured confounders from the least squares regression that could fully characterize the OVB, and thus the problem reduces to the discussion with a single unmeasured confounder \citep{hosman2010sensitivity, cinelli2020omitted}.
+Although this trick works well for many problems, it does not work in sensitivity analysis for the indirect effect with multiple mediators.
+It breaks down because the exposure could affect the outcome through the mediators in multiple paths.
+Thus, a single confounder could not characterize all the confounding in these paths.
+As a solution, we further derive a general OVB formula with vector responses, regressors, and unmeasured confounders based on $R$ parameters.

+Then, we apply the general OVB formula to develop a sensitivity analysis method for the Baron--Kenny approach with multiple unmeasured confounders.
+We extend the definition of robustness values, where the strength of $R$ parameters are measured by their spectral norms, because our $R$ parameters can be matrices with multiple mediators and multiple unmeasured confounders.
+We provide methods to compute the robustness values.
+To the best of our knowledge, sensitivity analysis with vector unmeasured confounders has not been done before even for the simple least squares with vector responses, let alone the more complicated mediation analysis.

-Fourth, we show all our sensitivity analysis methods are {\it{sharp}} in the sense that given the observables, the sensitivity parameters can freely take arbitrary values in their feasible regions.
+Last but not least, we show that all our sensitivity analysis methods are {\it{sharp}}.
+That is, given the observables, the sensitivity parameters can freely take arbitrary values in their feasible regions.